boardfish/com3504-assignment/readme.md

 If dependencies change, run `docker-compose build` instead of `npm install`.
 This will install dependencies inside the containers that are used to run the app.

+## Seeding

+Run `node seeder.js` to seed the database.
+If you're using Docker, bring up the database in the background with `docker-compose up -d db`, then call `docker-compose run --rm web seeder.js`.